malhotrasimran2000/Open-CV/Face Detection and Recognition/README.md

 # Face Detection and Recognition

 ## Introduction
-This project uses Open CV and the Haarcascade Classifier for face detection and the collected data is trained using KNN classification model.
+This project uses Open CV and the Haarcascade Classifier for face detection and the collected data is stored as numpy files.Prediction is done using KNN classification model.

 ## Abstract
 Object Detection using Haar feature-based classifiers is an effective object detection method.It is a machine learning based approach where a cascade function is trained from a lot of positive and negative images.It is then used to detect objects in other images.